decentralizedintelligencenetwork/.github/profile/README.md

 - **Doctelligence Foundation 🌐:** Empowering individuals, organizations, and sectors with decentralized AI technologies, the Foundation nurtures a community-driven ecosystem where innovation, governance, and growth are decentralized, with no single point of control.

-The Decentralized Intelligence Network (DIN) remains independent and is operated and secured by decentralized entities.
+Decentralized Intelligence Network (DIN) remains independent and is operated and secured by decentralized entities.
 Participation is driven by peer-to-peer interactions on a public, immutable blockchain ledger, ensuring the network is open, transparent, and peer-driven at all levels.

 ## Explore Our White Paper